-On 22nd July 2019, the Centre for Entrepreneurs officially launched its refugee entrepreneurship pilot programme.
-Jointly funded by the Home Office and The National Lottery Community Fund, this pilot programme will enable three existing business support organisations to design and run refugee entrepreneurship programmes over a one-year period.
+CFE is currently undertaking a refugee entrepreneurship pilot programme.
+Jointly funded by the Home Office and The National Lottery Community Fund, this has funded four business support organisations to design and run refugee entrepreneurship programmes over a one-year period.

 In cities around the world, including London, we have seen refugee entrepreneurship programmes launch in response to the global refugee crisis.
-The launch of three pilots here in the UK will be a first step towards the Centre’s vision to roll out tailored business support for refugees across the UK.
+The four pilots are the first step towards the Centre’s vision to roll out tailored business support for refugees across the UK.

 The pilot will be subject to a thorough academic evaluation.
-Conducted by Dr Michelle Richey at Loughborough University, the evaluation will build the evidence base and toolkit of resources for existing and future refugee entrepreneurship programmes.
+Conducted by Dr Michelle Richey at Loughborough University, the evaluation will expand the evidence base for refugee entrepreneurship programmes, and build a toolkit of resources to aid the rollout of programmes nationwide.